COVID-19 Vaccine Resources

 COVID-19 Vaccine FAQs

-As we begin 2021, our nation has reached a very tragic milestone of over 350,000 individuals having lost their lives to the COVID-19 virus.
+The COVID-19 pandemic has had significant and devastating impacts on every segment of our lives.
+Tragically, our nation has now lost over 500,000 individuals to the COVID-19 virus.
 But hope is on the horizon to stop COVID-19 in its tracks.
-Two vaccines were approved last month and more are in development.
-Naturally, you may have questions about these new vaccines, their safety and efficacy and whether you should receive them when eligible.
+Vaccination is an important tool to help us return to normal and three vaccines have now been approved for emergency use in the United States.
+Naturally, you may have questions about these vaccines, their safety and efficacy and whether you should receive them when eligible.
 Below, we have provided answers to frequently asked questions about these vaccines to help individuals become informed.
 We have also included links to additional resources to learn more.
 Thank you for your interest.